ABOUT THE PARLIAMENTARY REVIEW

 Kaye Wiggins has a degree in Modern History from Oxford University.
 Following several work experience stints, including at the Lancashire Evening Post, Lancashire Life and a local radio station, and a role as comment editor of the Oxford Student newspaper, she became a reporter at Third Sector magazine in 2009.
 After three years covering politics, policy and legal affairs at the title, she moved to the Local Government Chronicle as senior correspondent in 2012.

-William Dodds has a degree in politics from LSE, co-founding the University's Fabian Society.
+William Dodds has a degree in politics from LSE and is the co-founder of the University's Fabian Society.
 He has helped to ensure the smooth running of The Parliamentary Review, working with senior business people and political leaders around the country.